 Are you after a spacious and economical new car?
 Here’s a definitive list of the new family cars that deliver the best MPG.

-To help you pick the right car for your needs when fuel efficiency is a top priority, we’ve gone through all the manufacturer spec sheets to find the most economical family cars on sale right now.
+There are cars out there that fit the tough economical family car brief, however.
+To help you pick the right one for your needs when fuel efficiency is a top priority, we’ve gone through all the manufacturer spec sheets to find the most economical family cars on sale right now.
 Because different engines are better suited to certain situations than others (for example, a diesel car will probably be more suitable for you than a petrol one if you regularly do lots of driving on motorways), we’ve split the list into three categories: one for petrol cars, another for diesel cars and the last for hybrids.
 If you want to wave goodbye to the fuel station permanently and forget about MPG, a pure electric car is the way to go.

 For the purposes of this list, we’ve also decided not to include fully electric cars here.
 However, that doesn’t mean you shouldn’t consider one – there are a growing number of electric car options that can cover lots of miles between charges, and you can check out some of them in our best electric car guide.